adrianwedd/AI-SWA/README.md

 See [docs/plugins/certification_pipeline.md](docs/plugins/certification_pipeline.md) for a diagram and explanation of the full vetting process.

+### Claude Code Base Workflow

+The repository includes a `Claude Code Base Action` workflow located in `.github/workflows/claude-base.yml`.
+This job runs Anthropic's base action using a manual trigger to experiment with new prompts.
+Set the `ANTHROPIC_API_KEY` secret to enable it.

 ## 📈 Observability

 All services expose Prometheus-compatible metrics.
 The Node I/O service uses